Shanghai Express-1932

 Pillow Talk (1959) is the ultimate in romantic comedies from the age of innocence in cinema.

-In 1959 pictures were still largely wholesome and safe, providing happy stories and charming characters.
-The film is a lovely and enchanting experience with intelligent characters and wonderful chemistry among its leads.
+In 1959, pictures were still wholesome and safe, providing happy stories and charming characters.
+The film is a lovely and enchanting experience with intelligent characters and fantastic chemistry among its leads.

 Jan is frustrated by a party line that allows her to hear Brad’s endless phone conversations with the women in his life.
-Her prim and proper, holier-than-thou attitude annoys him.
+He is annoyed by her prim and proper, holier-than-thou attitude.
 They bicker on the phone but have not met.

-He succeeds in wooing Jan who falls madly in love with him while unaware of who he is.
+He succeeds in wooing Jan, who falls madly in love with him while unaware of his identity.
 Events culminate in the inevitable big reveal when the couple vacations at Jonathan’s cabin in nearby Connecticut.

-Rock Hudson oozes masculinity and charisma in this film with nearly every woman he meets falling madly in love with him.
-With Hudson’s sexual preferences hidden from the public but well-known within the film industry, one wonders if a few comical situations were added as an inside joke.
+Rock Hudson oozes masculinity and charisma, and nearly every woman he meets falls madly in love with him.
+Hudson’s sexual preferences are hidden from the public but well-known within the film industry, so one wonders if a few comical situations were added as an inside joke.

-One can speculate if these additions were done with or without the star’s knowledge; rumors abound that Hudson reportedly carried on an affair with actor Nick Adams (Tony) during filming.
+One can speculate if these additions were made with or without the star’s knowledge; rumors abound that Hudson reportedly carried on an affair with actor Nick Adams (Tony) during filming.

 Later, Brad attempts to trick Jan into believing Rex might be a homosexual because of his love for effeminate things.